phorton1/Arduino-theClock3/docs/coils.md

 it to setup enough so that when we disassemble the tool it doesn't come apart.

-### 8. Remove and Unwind the assembly from the mahcine
+### 8. Remove and Unwind the assembly from the machine

 So, after **about 3-5 more minutes** for the epoxy to setup, but while it is still **tacky** ....